C-16: FBI

 C-16: FBI (originally broadcast as C-16) is an American crime drama series that aired on ABC from September 27, 1997 until July 2, 1998.

 Premise

 C-16 referred to a special unit of the Federal Bureau of Investigation (FBI) that was assigned to the most difficult cases.
-The unit, based in Los Angeles, was hand-picked by SAC John Olansky (Eric Roberts).
+The unit, based in Los Angeles, was hand-picked by Special Agent in Charge John Olansky (Eric Roberts).